E.T. the Extra-Terrestrial

 0/5

-There is no sexual content, nudity, or suggestive themes in this film.
-The focus is entirely on friendship and adventure.
+There is no sexual content or nudity in this film, focusing entirely on themes of friendship and family.

 Violence & Gore